A dynamic Bayesian Markov model for health economic evaluations of interventions in infectious disease: Methods

 \subsubsection{Model parameters and related distributions}

 In addition to the probability of STI transmission $\beta$ and the partner acquisition rates $\omega_{vb}$, the model contains a variety of parameters such as those determining the screening and vaccine coverage, the unit costs of STI diagnostics and treatment and the health utilities, which are relevant in context of the cost-effectiveness analysis.
 We assign informative priors to transition parameters and costs (defined in monetary units of \textsterling) and utilities.
 We specify the distributional assumptions so that the outputs of the health economic evaluation are within reasonable~ranges.
 We assign informative or minimally-informative priors to the remaining parameters and update these through simulated individual-level and aggregate data into the corresponding posteriors.
 Using simulated data is reasonable since the case study is fictional.
 For example, we pretend that data on partner acquisition rates $\omega_{vb}$ are available from a large data registry.
 To infer $\omega_{vb}$, we update informative Gamma priors into the corresponding posteriors through Poisson-Gamma models.
-Beta-Binomial models are used to infer probabilities (e.g. the STI transmission probability \,$\beta$).
+Beta-Binomial models are used to infer probabilities (e.g. the vaccine coverage \,$\alpha$ and efficacy \,$\gamma$, which are informed by data).
+We assume to have access to vaccination data of 500 individuals of whom 450 have received the vaccine.
+In addition, we assume to have the information that in 450 out of 500 people who received the vaccine, it was effective.

 Table \ref{tab:param} shows an overview of the model parameters $\bm{\theta}=\{\omega_{vb},\chi,\beta,\pi_{r,s},\tau,\xi,\gamma,\sigma,\bm{c},u_s\}$.
-The means and 95\% credible intervals are rounded to two decimal places.
+The means and 95\% credible intervals are displayed for the BMM (the values in the BODE are comparable) and rounded to two decimal places.
 However, the 95\% CI of the parameter $\chi$ is in fact defined as [0.009420;0.010596].
 Since the BMM is based on a discrete-time approach, the corresponding transition probabilities are modelled using Beta distributions.
 In contrast, the transition rates of the continuous-time BODE are modelled using Gamma distributions.
 The transition probabilities for movements from the states \textit{Susceptible}, \textit{Infected} and \textit{Asymptomatic} to \textit{Dead} are assumed as identical; thus, only $\pi_{\mbox{ {1,5}}}$ is shown.